RobotOptimist/macivor/content/blog/mlnet-v-python-simple.md

 This was an interesting exercise to see the two languages / libraries side by side and evaluate each approach.
 However, this exercise was too simple to really draw any solid conclusions.
 I'll be looking at a multiple linear regression next to see if a more complex example can reveal more about these different implementations.

 C# is my comfort zone.
 I felt more secure working with the language.
-However, in the context of Jupyter Notebooks, C# is pretty rough, and oddly enough, based on the discussion and blog posts I read to set up Juptyer Notebooks with .NET and on Binder, it rides in on the coattails on F#.
+However, in the context of Jupyter Notebooks, C# is pretty rough, and oddly enough, based on the discussion and blog posts I read while researching, it rides in on the coattails on F#.
+I did a little extra to help out anyone who comes after me who wants to use Binder.
+[Here's my How To Guide for .NET with Binder](/blog/how-to-run-dotnet-on-binder)

 That said there are features of both implementations that I like.
 Python requires a lot less code to accomplish the same tasks.
 However the mlnet command line tool is amazing and makes it all so easy to spin up a project.
 We'll see where a more complicated task takes us in my next post.